aj-phillips/IconSwapperGui/README.md

 IconSwapperGui is released under the MIT License.

 ## Contributing
 We welcome contributions from the community!
-If you'd like to contribute, please read our Contributing Guidelines.
+If you'd like to contribute, please read the Contributing Guidelines.